Scientific Name

 Fertilizing: K. grandiflora benefits from occasional fertilizing during the growing season.
 Use a balanced fertilizer diluted to half or quarter strength applied every two weeks.

-Repotting: This plant thrives better when it is frequently repotted, as this encourages new growth and health.
+Repotting: This plant thrives better when frequently repotted, as this encourages new growth and health.
 For optimum growth, repot them every two years in spring.
 Go up one pot size every time you repot.

 Propagation: Propagate by seeds, offsets, or leaf and stem cuttings.
 Spring is the best time to take leaf cuttings and separate offsets.
 Sow the seeds in spring or summer.